lanejr/carabAoS/doc/classification.md

 This document will briefly touch on the motivation, then discuss the thought process behind the techniques used by the army classifier tool.
 It will also give some guidance on hyperparameter tuning and knowledge bank curation, which are both fundamental to the classifier's effectiveness.

+For a more practical example, there is a how-to guide [here](how_to_classify.md) - for serious use of the tool I encourage reading both documents at some point.

 ## Motivation

 Army list archetypes are not a novel concept, many players will have heard nicknames like 'Morathi and bow snakes', 'Nurgle flies', and even whimsical ones like 'oops all Magmadroths'.
 Immediately upon hearing one of these archetypes a competitive player will have a strong idea of what most of the army list being referred to looks like.
 They are a very useful communicative tool for quickly describing an army and how it plays.